 GREEN BAY — There are only two teams in the NFL that Aaron Rodgers hasn’t beaten: The Cincinnati Bengals, and his own Green Bay Packers.

-“I’ve beaten the Packers a few times,” Rodgers corrected with a smirk Wednesday afternoon.
+“I’ve beaten the Packers a few times,” Rodgers insisted Wednesday afternoon.
 “I had a couple of bad games.”

-Rodgers’ comedy routine notwithstanding, if the Packers beat the Bengals on Sunday afternoon at Lambeau Field, Rodgers will join a small fraternity of quarterbacks who’ve beaten every team they’ve faced in their careers.
+If the Packers beat the Bengals on Sunday afternoon at Lambeau Field, Rodgers will join a small fraternity of quarterbacks who’ve beaten every team they’ve faced.

 With the NFL’s scheduling formula, teams go through a four-year cycle of playing each division in the opposite conference.

 “Every four years we play these teams, so extra preparation (is needed) this week,” Rodgers said.
 “It’s an uncommon opponent, so we’re going to spend extra time going through the film study and talking through some things

 “It’s still early in the season, so you’re going to see some unscouted looks, but yeah, these are the games where there’s a little extra preparation during the weeks.”

 It was against the Bengals in 2005, his rookie year, that Rodgers saw the weirdest thing he’s ever seen on a football field: A fan, named Greg Gall, ran onto the field and stole the ball from Favre as the Packers were driving for a potential game-tying touchdown inside the Bengals’ 30-yard line in the final minute.